-1. The black and white Glen plaid kilt skirt sold exclusively by Schiro's School Time.
-The skirt is to be worn around the waist with hemline falling no shorter than 2 inches above the knee, all the way around the skirt.
-The waistband of the skirt is not to be rolled.
+- 1. The black and white Glen plaid kilt skirt sold exclusively by Schiro's School Time.
+The skirt is to be worn around the waist with the hemline falling to the top of the knee, all the way around the skirt.
+The waistband of the skirt is not to be rolled. - 2.
+Blouse - Oxford blouse, short or long sleeve, with plain sport collar and a pocket on the left side.

-2. Blouse

-• Oxford blouse, short or long sleeve, with plain sport collar and a pocket on the left side.
 Round, button-down or initial collars are not allowed.
-This blouse is sold in the Black & White Shop.

-3. Outer garments
+This blouse is sold in the Black & White Shop. - 3.
+Outer garments